ServiceStack/servicestack.net/MyApp/_posts/2023-09-14_building-typechat-coffeeshop-gpt.md

 }
 ```

-To use `GoogleCloudSpeechToText` your workstation needs to be configured with [GoogleCloud Credentials](https://cloud.google.com/speech-to-text/docs/before-you-begin).
+Using GoogleCloud Services requires your workstation to be configured with [GoogleCloud Credentials](https://cloud.google.com/speech-to-text/docs/before-you-begin).

 A nice feature from using Cloud Services is the built-in tooling in IDEs like JetBrains
 [Big Data Tools](https://plugins.jetbrains.com/plugin/12494-big-data-tools) where you can inspect new Recordings and ChatGPT